Policy-and-Procedures – Highlights 2018 – reviewed with students on first day of classes

-Last day for student initiated course changes:
+Check school calendar for the last day for student initiated course changes.

 All changes must be approved by the parent/guardian and Guidance Counsellor and, in some cases, Program Head or Administration.
 Students will not be permitted to drop courses except for medical or other serious reasons.
 All such requests must be made to the Principal, through discussion with the Guidance Counsellor.

 Some courses are over subscribed.
 Students who have never taken the course will be placed in the course before students repeating the course to upgrade, or students who have failed the course.
 Students may take the course as a new credit at summer school, night school or wait until the next year.